Henry Carey, 1st Baron Hunsdon: Northern Rebellion

-The victorious Henry was appointed Warden of the Eastern March and represented the Queen in signing a treaty with the Regent on 23 October 1571.
-On 31 July 1574 Henry became Keeper of Somerset House, the property of the Queen before ascending the throne.
+The victorious Carey was appointed Warden of the Eastern March and represented the Queen in signing a treaty with Regent Mar on 23 October 1571.
+On 31 July 1574, Carey became Keeper of Somerset House, the property of the Queen before ascending the throne.
 He was then named a Privy Counsellor in 1577.
-On 16 January 1581, Henry was appointed Captain-General of the forces responsible for the safety of English borders.
+On 16 January 1581, Carey was appointed Captain-General of the forces responsible for the safety of English borders.
 He was appointed Lord Chamberlain of the Household in July 1585 and would hold this position until his death.
 This did not prevent Elizabeth from appointing him Lord Chamberlain Lieutenant, Principal Captain and Governor of the army "for the defence and surety of our own Royal Person".
 The appointment occurred on 20 July 1588 in Tilbury.

-Henry also served as Chief Justice in Eyre, south of the River Trent between 1589 and his death.
+Carey also served as Chief Justice in Eyre, south of the River Trent between 1589 and his death.
 He was Joined Commissioner of the Office Earl Marshal and High Steward of Ipswich and Doncaster.
 He served as Chief Justice of the Royal Forces between 20 December 1591 and his death.
-On 2 March 1592 Henry was appointed High Steward of Oxford for life.
+On 2 March 1592 Carey was appointed High Steward of Oxford for life.

 Affair with Emilia Lanier

-Beginning in 1587, Carey began an affair with Emilia Lanier (1569-1645), who was the daughter of a Venetian-born court musician, and she may have been covertly Jewish.
+In 1587, Carey began an affair with Emilia Lanier (1569–1645), who was the daughter of a Venetian-born court musician.
 Carey, 45 years older than Lanier, was Elizabeth's Lord Chamberlain at the time of their affair and a patron of the arts and theatre (he was the patron of Shakespeare's theatre company, known as the Lord Chamberlain's Men, but not until two years after their affair was over).

-Records indicate that Carey gave her a pension of £40 a year.
+Records indicate that Carey gave Lanier a pension of £40 a year.
 Lanier apparently enjoyed her time as Carey's mistress.
-An entry from Forman's diary reads "[Lanier] hath bin married 4 years/ The old Lord Chamberlain kept her longue She was maintained in great pomp... she hath 40£ a yere & was welthy to him that married her in monie & Jewells".
+An entry from Simon Forman's diary reads "[Lanier] hath bin married 4 years/ The old Lord Chamberlain kept her longue She was maintained in great pomp... she hath 40£ a yere & was welthy to him that married her in monie & Jewells".
 In 1592, when she was 23, Lanier became pregnant with Carey's child.
 Carey paid her off with a sum of money and then married her off to her first cousin once removed, Alfonso Lanier, a Queen's musician.
 Church records show the two were married in St. Botolph's church, Aldgate, on 18 October 1592.
-Lanier gave birth to Carey's son, Henry, in 1593 (presumably named after his father).
+In 1593, Lanier gave birth to Carey's son, Henry, presumably named after his father.

 Death

-Henry Carey died at Somerset House, Strand on 23 July 1596 and was buried on 12 August 1596 at Westminster Abbey.
-On his deathbed his cousin Elizabeth I offered to create him Earl of Wiltshire; however, he refused, saying:
+Carey died at Somerset House, Strand on 23 July 1596 and was buried on 12 August 1596 at Westminster Abbey.
+On his deathbed he refused his cousin Elizabeth I's offer to make him Earl of Wiltshire, saying: "Madam, as you did not count me worthy of this honour in life, then I shall account myself not worthy of it in death."

 Two of his sons, George, and John, successively followed him as Baron Hunsdon.